 - In a small bowl (I like to use my liquid measuring cup) combine the warm water and the yeast.
 Let it sit until the yeast starts to bloom, 10-15 minutes.

 - In the bowl of a stand mixer, combine the sugar, butter, powdered milk and salt.
 Using the paddle attachment, mix to combine.
 Add in the whole egg plus the egg white.
-Mix until combined.
+Mix until combined, then mix in the water and yeast mixture.

 - Add the flour and the cinnamon to the bowl of the stand mixer and mix until combined.
 Switch to the dough hook and mix for 5 minutes.
 In the last minute, add the raisins.